Fabio-Ottaviani-Dev/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

-# Deploying a Flask API

-This is the project starter repo for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.

-The goal is to deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.
+# Deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild

 The Flask app that will be used for this project consists of a simple API with three endpoints: